Aboriginal and Torres Strait Islander people are advised that this page may contain the images, names and words of people who are now deceased.

-Spread the Word is delivered in partnership with the Aboriginal Health Unit and the Aboriginal Maternal Infant Health Strategy (AMIHS) and will involve a variety of artforms to help educate people about chronic disease and encourage healthy lifestyles.
-The health promotions officer position receives support from Verto.
+Spread the Word was delivered in partnership with the Aboriginal Health Unit and the Aboriginal Maternal Infant Health Strategy (AMIHS) and involved a variety of artforms to help educate people about chronic disease and encourage healthy lifestyles.
+The health promotions officer position received support from Verto.

 About the program

-The program trains Aboriginal artists in graphic design; uses film, animation and hip hop activities; and works with Aboriginal pregnant women and young mothers through belly-casting and other artwork.
+The program trained Aboriginal artists in graphic design; film, animation and hip hop activities; and worked with Aboriginal pregnant women and young mothers through belly-casting and other artwork.

-For example, a bellycasting session is attended by health workers who discuss health issues with the participants whilst they work.
-The participants will take home a completed cast that will remind them of their bond with their child but also the health messages learnt whilst making the piece.
+On the ground health workers participated in the workshops to inbed health messaging.
+For example, bellycasting sessions were attended by health workers who discussed health issues with the participants whilst they worked.
+The participants took home a completed cast that will remind them of their bond with their child but also the health messages learnt whilst making the piece.